 Honeywell Vison Pro TH8000 Series Thermostat

 Yes we do!
 You can go here to learn more or call us at (714) 529-9600 if you have more questions.

 Total Satisfaction Guarantees

-The FisherAir 100% Total Satisfaction guarantees that your new home comfort system installed by us will work as designed and promised.
-If you are not 100% satisfied with your new central home comfort system, we will make the necessary modifications, repairs or replacements at no charge.
-If you are still not satisfied, we will have the manufacturer inspect the system for design or equipment flaws.
-If after the manufacturers corrections are made and your system is still not performing as promised, we will remove the system within 30 days of your written request and cheerfully refund the entire amount of your investment, or refund whatever portion of the investment you think is fair and reasonable.
-This Guarantee is honored for 365 days from the date of installation.
+The FisherAir 100% Total Satisfaction guarantees that your new heating and air conditioning system installed by us will work as designed.
+If you are not 100% satisfied we will make the necessary modifications, repairs or replacements at no charge.
+If you are still not satisfied, we will have the manufacturer’s representative inspect the system for design or equipment flaws.
+If, after the manufacturer’s recommendations are performed, and your system is still not performing as designed, we will remove the system within 30 days of your written request, refund the entire amount of your investment, or refund whatever portion of the investment is fair and reasonable for up to 365 days from the date of installation.